algoquant/algoquant.github.io/README.md

 [*Jekyll*](http://jekyllrb.com) is a website generator which compiles *markdown* files into *HTML*.
 You can find more information about *Jekyll* here: [*Jekyll* web page](http://jekyllrb.com)

 A *Jekyll theme* is a set of *HTML* and *CSS* files that determine the appearance of a website, like the fonts, colors, shading, and page layouts.
 A *Jekyll theme* can be adapted to create websites with the same appearance as the theme has.
-Here you can find more: [Jekyll themes](http://jekyll.tips/templates/){:target="_blank"}.
+Here you can find more: <a href="http://jekyll.tips/templates/" target="_blank">*Jekyll themes*</a>

-### Website architecture and theme
+### Website structure

 The website code is written in *markdown*, *HTML*, *CSS*, *YAML*, and [*liquid*](https://shopify.github.io/liquid/).
 The website consists of directories containing several different types of files: